Entry categories, prizes and judges

 Publishing Outcomes

-All entries will be published on the Red Room Poetry website with a worldwide audience of 300,000+ readers.
+Shortlisted, Highly Commended and Winning poems will be published on the Red Room Poetry website in our digital Poem Forest with a worldwide audience of 300,000+ readers.

 Special Prize Categories